AbhishekM2001/CGPA-Calculator/README.md

 ## AlertBox.java
 This file contains the class that forms the final layout design to display the results.

+### Some things to consider:
 Both need to be in same project folder for proper execution of project.
+The files can be run on any IDE supporting java language or using the console terminal.